DNNCommunity/DNNDocs/README.md

 git checkout -b your-branch-name
 ```

-If you made some changes before making a branch (you are on branch **main** and its dirty), you can switch+create like this:
+If you made some changes before making a branch (you are on branch **main** and it's dirty), you can switch+create like this:

 ```
 git switch -c your-branch-name